brunojuliao/chat-experience/README.md

 __Will anyone in Telegram be able to use "my bot"?
 I mean, read my channel's chat history and also send messages?__

 _No.
 It was built to answer commands only from the configured "telegram_username".
 Everyone else will be able to find your bot and send messages to it, but they will get as reply "Private bot"._

+__Is it possible to run it in a server or service like Heroku, Azure or AWS?__

+_Yes.
+Althoug, the environment variables are still required.
+Heroku has a catch regarding having to scale down web and scale up work.
+I plan to make a detailed guide in the future.
+I already have one of my friends using it in Heroku and works fine._

+__Can you set it up for me?__

+_Yes.
+Although, I need to charge a setup fee._

+__It sounds like an interesting project, although I might need some changes.
+Can you do it?__

+_I suggest you message me (brunojuliao.net@gmail.com)._